Cancer Detection (cont.)

 X-rays are the most common way doctors made pictures of the inside of the body.
 In a special kind of x-ray imaging, a CT or CAT scan uses a computer linked to an x-ray machine to make a series of detailed pictures.

-In radionuclide scanning, the patient swallows or is given an injection of a mildly radioactive substance.
+In radionuclide scanning, such as a bone scan or PET scan, the patient swallows or is given an injection of a mildly radioactive substance.
 A machine (scanner) measures radioactivity levels in certain organs and prints a picture on paper or films.
 By looking at the amount of radioactivity in the organs, the doctor can find abnormal areas.

 In MRI, a powerful magnet linked to a computer is used to make detailed pictures of areas in the body.
 These pictures are viewed on a monitor and can also be printed.